docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 Sending messages
 ----------------
-To send a script or other data to another application, you must create and configure a :ref:`BridgeTalk message object`.
+To send a script or other data to another application, you must create and configure a :ref:`bridgetalk-message-object`.
 This object contains the data to be sent (generally a script to be executed in the target application), and also specifies how to handle the response.